tanersener/react-native-ffmpeg/README.md

 ### 9. License

 This project is licensed under the LGPL v3.0.
 However, if installation is customized to use a package with `-gpl` postfix (min-gpl, https-gpl, full-gpl) then `React Native FFmpeg` is subject to the GPL v3.0 license.

-Digital assets used in test applications are published in the public domain.
+Digital assets used in test application are published in the public domain.

+### 8. Patents

+It is not clearly explained in their documentation but it is believed that `FFmpeg`, `kvazaar`, `x264` and `x265` include algorithms which are subject to software patents.
+If you live in a country where software algorithms are patentable then you'll probably need to pay royalty fees to patent holders.
+We are not lawyers though, so we recommend that you seek legal advice first.
+See [FFmpeg Patent Mini-FAQ](https://ffmpeg.org/legal.html).

 ### 10. Contributing

 Feel free to submit issues or pull requests.

+Please note that `master` branch includes only the latest released source code.
+Changes planned for the next release are implemented under the `development` branch.
+Therefore, if you want to create a pull request, please open it against the `development`.

 ### 11. See Also